panoply/liquify/docs/readme.md

 #### JavaScript

 The project implements [Mithril.js](https://mithril.js.org/), [Stimulus.js](https://stimulusjs.org/) and [SPX](https://spx.js.org/).
 These 3 modules act in unity to provide a static hybrid PWA browsing experience.
-This odd and otherwise opinionated combination of Open Source tools results in blazing fast renders and instant per page navigation requests.
+This odd and otherwise opinionated combination of Open Source tools results in fast renders and instant per page navigation requests.

 #### Styling